DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_dpw4.md

 Fig. 5.
 Top view of baseline shape (left) and optimized shape (right)

+|

-As is evident in the figures provided, many of the improvements to the CD are a direct result of an improved angle of the wing and tail.
+As evident in the figures provided, many of the improvements to the CD are a direct result of an improved angle of the wing and tail.
 While there are certainly changes to the thickness of the airfoils, the outline of the wing as seen from above is barely affected.
 Rather, as seen in the side view, the main wing and front portion of the tail seem to have been rotated slightly downward.